adminteractive/drupalstack/README.md

 * Build project services

   Increased the PHP memory limit?
 Enabled some random module for Apache?
-Rebuild your project services Docker images easily with this helper script.
+Rebuild your project services easily with this helper script.

     ```bash
     $ my-project/bin/build-services.sh